shanjingheng/test-swagger/测试报告/java_online_api_client/docs/MessagesApi.md

 <a name="orgNameAppNameMessagesPost"></a>
 # **orgNameAppNameMessagesPost**
-> orgNameAppNameMessagesPost(orgName, appName, authorization, body)
+> String orgNameAppNameMessagesPost(orgName, appName, authorization, body)

 Send a Message